cferr/mars/README.md

 # MARS computer

-This is the artifact provided along with the IMPACT'23 submission "Maximal Atomic Redundancy-free Sets: a Usage-based Dataflow Partitioning Algorithm".
+This is the artifact provided along with the IMPACT'23 submission "Maximal Atomic irRedundant Sets: a Usage-based Dataflow Partitioning Algorithm".

 The MARS computer is a Jupyter notebook, which contains pre-computed